blacksenator/fbcallrouter/README.md

 ### Recently added (v2.6)

-Instead of just one website, **up to three online directories are now queried** whether the number is listed as spam.
+Instead of just one website, **more online directories are now queried** whether the number is listed as spam.
-Unfortunately, two of them do not offer an interface and can therefore only be queried via screen scraping.
+Unfortunately, most of them do not offer an API/interface and can therefore only be queried via screen scraping.
 If the providers make changes to the websites and **errors occur as a result, please open an issue here so that the coding can be adapted to the changed websites immediately!**

 In addition, a reverse search has now been implemented via the [Das Örtliche](https://www.dasoertliche.de/rueckwaertssuche/) website.